Seeed-Studio/wiki-documents/docs/Cloud_Chain/SenseCraft/SenseCraft_AI/AI_models/Deploy_model_to_Jetson.md

 ---
-description: Deploy model to Jetson
+description: Deploy model to Jetson on Sensecraft AI Platform
-title: Deploy model to Jetson
+title: Deploy model to Jetson on Sensecraft AI Platform
 keywords:
 - Cloud and Chain
 - SenseCraft